coderpair/wb/README.md

 ### Element locking ###

-To lock an element.
-Select the single element transform and click on the element.
+To lock an element, select the single element transform and click on the element.
 At the bottom right of the screen, you will see a small lock.
 Click on the lock to "lock" the element.
 Unlock in the same manner.
 Once locked, the element cannot be deleted by the pink skull eraser.
 It may, however, be deleted by the black scull eraser.
 This is useful with images/documents that you want to write on top of and subsequently erase those markings.

 ### Keyboard Shortcuts ###